Learning Task-Specific Dynamics to Improve Whole-Body Control: CONCLUSION FUTURE WORK

 \section{CONCLUSION \& FUTURE WORK}

-In this paper we showed that basic iterative learning can be applied to task-space accelerations in order to improve the task execution of a complex, free-floating robot system, controlled with QP-based inverse dynamic control.
-Our approach has fully resolved the specified problem statement.
-Furthermore, it has the potential to substantially improve the behavior of model-based control methods with application of learned signals across different task.
-The latter, however, remains a task for future work.
+In this paper we showed that basic iterative learning can be applied to task-space accelerations in order to improve the task execution of a complex, free-floating robot system, controlled with task-space inverse dynamic controllers and that generalization to variations of the task is also possible.
+Furthermore, it has the potential to improve the behavior of model-based control methods with the application of generalized signals for different task parameters, and possibly even across different task.
+The latter, however, remains for future work.